Xcel Brands (XELB)

 Olin Lancaster, Chief Revenue Officer

-Olin Lancaster was appointed Chief Revenue Officer of Xcel Brands in September 2025, bringing over three decades of leadership experience in global consumer brands.
-His career includes senior roles at Kenneth Cole, DKNY, Global Brands Group, and Ralph Lauren.
-Most recently, he was the CEO of Meridian Brands, where he successfully led a major rebrand, restructuring, and growth strategy, significantly improving profitability and operational performance.
-At Ralph Lauren, Mr. Lancaster oversaw a wholesale business valued at $1.7 billion.
-He also serves on the board of Mizzen + Main.
+Olin Lancaster was appointed Chief Revenue Officer in September 2025 and brings over 30 years of leadership experience in global consumer brands.
+His career includes senior leadership roles at prominent companies such as Kenneth Cole, DKNY, Global Brands Group, and Ralph Lauren.
+Most recently, he served as CEO of Meridian Brands, where he successfully managed a significant rebrand, restructuring, and growth strategy.
+At Ralph Lauren, he was responsible for overseeing a $1.7 billion wholesale business.

 AI Analysis | Feedback